 “Did You Ever See a Dream Walking?” begins with a suitably dreamy introduction that is full of words such as “strange,” “mystic,” and “weird,” and its music evokes an atmosphere of wonderment.
 The singer reveals that something unexpected and even perhaps otherworldly has happened to her, and then follows with the question, “Did a thing like this ever happen to you?”
 The rest of the song is a long series of questions that slowly reveal the nature of the apparently ecstatic experience: the singer has fallen in love with someone that she describes as a “dream,” and even as “heaven.”
 Elsie Carlisle’s version is an effusive description of the states of entrancement and adoration, and the studio band’s attractive accompaniment matches nicely their performance in the song on the reverse side of the record (“On a Steamer Coming Over”).

-“On a Steamer Coming Over.”
-Words by Joe Goodman and Henry Bergman, music by Lou Handman.
+“On a Steamer Coming Over (What Could We Do?)”
+Words by Joe Goodwin and Henry Bergman, music by Lou Handman.
 Composed for The Cotton Club Parade of 1933.
 Recorded by Elsie Carlisle with orchestral accompaniment on December 19, 1933.
-Decca F. 3812 mx.
-GB6425-2.
+Decca F-3812 mx.
+GB-6425-2.

-“On a Steamer Coming Over” tells the story of a fortunate encounter between a woman and a man on a presumably trans-Atlantic ocean liner.
-Their romance quickly grows and thrives because the couple happily has lots of time and nothing else to do, and they seem destined for marriage.
-The song thus encapsulates a popular twentieth-century motif in which the confinement of a long ocean journey is taken as a source of happiness and not a mere modern nuisance.
-Elsie Carlisle’s rendition is marked by particular sweetness and earnestness.
-The studio band’s performance is complemented by an extraordinarily realistic simulated ship’s horn, as well as by sounds of splashing ocean water that the pianist appears to be dreamily imitating on his own instrument at the very end of the song.
+“On a Steamer Coming Over” originated in The Cotton Club Parade of 1933 (the same New York stage revue that featured “Stormy Weather”).
+Introduced by Aida Ward, it was also Lena Horne’s first Manhattan solo at a time when the latter was just a chorus girl and understudy.1 The song dramatizes an encounter between a woman and a man on a presumably trans-Atlantic ocean liner (it does not specify which direction they were going).
+Their romance grows and thrives because the couple has lots of time and nothing else to do, and they seem destined for marriage.
+The song thus encapsulates a popular twentieth-century motif in which the confinement of a long ocean journey is taken as as a source of happiness, rather than being understood as a modern nuisance.